Efficient Frontier of Portfolios

 Capital allocation is the allocation of funds between risky assets and riskless assets.
 A portfolio consisting of a riskless asset and a risky asset is a straight line.
 Because the riskless asset has no variance, the risk of the portfolio increases proportionately to the weighting of the risky asset.
 This is the capital allocation line and represents the efficient frontier for a portfolio consisting of a riskless asset and a risky asset.
 (Of course, it is also the investment opportunity set.)
 At one end of the capital allocation line is a portfolio consisting only of the risk-free asset, which, by definition, has no risk, such as a portfolio of T-bills, so its expected return = the risk-free rate.
 As the proportion of the risky asset increases, the risk increases until the portfolio consists only of the risky asset, in which case the risk of the portfolio is that of the asset itself.

-By combining the portfolio that has the highest return on the efficient frontier with a riskless asset, the greatest range of expected returns can be achieved, allowing any investor, regardless of risk aversion, to select the combination that best suits them.
+By combining the portfolio with the highest return on the efficient frontier with a riskless asset, the greatest range of expected returns can be achieved, allowing any investor, regardless of risk aversion, to select the combination that best suits them.

 If only lending is involved, such as buying T-bills, then the maximum return is achieved by investing all funds in the risky asset.
 If borrowing is allowed, then the straight line is extended beyond the full investment in the risky asset, by borrowing money to buy the risky asset.